EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 1. Are named as given by the `-name` option.
 2. Use the model class specified in the `-m` option.
-3. Use our `VehicleQuotesContext` to talk to the databse.
+3. Use our `VehicleQuotesContext` to talk to the database.
 As per the `-dc` option.
 4. Define the methods using `async`/`await` syntax.
 Given by the `-async` option.
 5. Are API controllers.
 Specified by the `-api` option.
 6. Are created in the `Controllers` directory.
 Via the `-outDir` option.